cal-overflow/site/src/content/portfolio/009-build-a-blog.md

 ### Throw it in `content`

 Michael pitched a restructure of the template in which a user can define the entire site's structure in one central `content` folder. \
-This is when we discussed types of users in regards to this template.
+This was when we discussed the types of users in regarding this template.
 The three user types we came up with are denoted below.

 #### Admin users
 "Administrative users" are the type of individuals that know their way around Nuxt and wouldn't have any trouble constructing a Nuxt website from scratch.

 #### In-between users
-In-between users aren't very familiar with Nuxt and its complexities, but likely know a thing or two about JavaScript.
+In-between users aren't familiar with Nuxt and its complexities but likely know a thing or two about JavaScript.

 #### Idiot users
 Idiot users are those that don't know JavaScript or Nuxt at all.
-These individuals may know how to write Markdown, but that's about it. \
+These individuals may know how to write Markdown, but that's about it.

 <small class="text-primary-light dark:text-primary-dark">
-Don't worry, being an idiot isn't a bad thing.
+  Don't worry; being an idiot isn't a bad thing.
 It just means you have much to learn!
 </small>

 ### We should all aspire to be idiot users
-At the end of the day, all types of users, *admins* and *idiots*, should use the template with ease.
-Even *admin users* shouldn't have to re-invent the wheel every time they want to add a new page.
+All types of users, *admins* and *idiots* should design a website with ease.
+Even *admin users* shouldn't have to reinvent the wheel whenever they want to add a new page.

 The goal was to have users define the entire structure of their website within the `content` folder.
 An early version of my website's structure after this reformation is shown below.
 ```text